pivotal/docs-tap/namespace-provisioner/troubleshooting.hbs.md

 ### <a id="carvel-ytt-error-additional-sources"></a>Carvel-YTT error in additional_sources

-When working with ytt, it is easy to miswrite the template, as a result, the Namespace Provisioner will fail when the `additional_sources` is provided with errors.
+When working with ytt, it is easy to miswrite the template, as a result, the Namespace Provisioner fails when the `additional_sources` is provided with errors.
 To check the problem in the [provisioner application](about.hbs.md#nsp-component-carvel-app), see [Provisioner application error](#carvel-kapp-application-error).

 For example, let's assume that the following file is used as `additional_sources`